President Muse Bihi Abdi defends an agreement that allows the United Arab Emirates to establish a military base in Somaliland

 It’s the latest example of how DP World’s business dealings in East Africa increasingly mirror the UAE’s military expansion in the region.

 The UAE, which is also reportedly building up a long-term military presence in Eritrea, is not the only country with troops in East Africa.
 Turkey opened a military base in Somalia last year.
 Neighboring Djibouti is home to a U.S. base that launches drone missions over Somalia and Yemen, as well as a Chinese military base and Japan’s first overseas base since World War II.

-Last week, Somalia asked for the United Nations Security Council to intervene to stop the UAE from building the military base in Somaliland.
+Last week, Somalia asked for the United Nations Security Council to intervene to stop the UAE from building a military base in Somaliland.
 Somalia said the agreement between the Gulf state and Somaliland, which it refers to as the “Northwestern Region of Somalia,” was made without the consent of Somalia’s government and is in “clear violation of international law.”